sharayu134/Notes/Machine Lerning/2 Basics.md

 ---

-✅ **Crisp Interview Answer (Memorizable):**

 > “Reinforcement learning is when an agent learns by interacting with an environment and receiving rewards or penalties for its actions.
 The goal is to maximize long-term reward.
 For example, a self-driving car uses RL to learn how to accelerate, brake, or turn in order to reach its destination safely and efficiently.”

 ---

-Do you want me to also prepare a **side-by-side comparison of supervised vs. unsupervised vs. reinforcement learning**?
-That’s a common follow-up interview question.

 # Classification - Supervised